Sn3pcity/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Convert no. from base 10 to 16
+prints all lines from input